Metlifecare

 Metlifecare is one of New Zealand's largest retirement village providers.
-They currently own and operate 32 retirement villages throughout the North Island of New Zealand.
+They currently own and operate 43 retirement villages throughout the North Island of New Zealand.

-They have been listed on the NZX since 1994, and the Australian ASX main board since October 2013.
-They are a component of the NZX 50 Index.
+They have been listed on the NZX since 1994, and the Australian ASX main board since October 2013, until 2020, when the company was acquired by EQT Infrastructure Fund.

 Competitors of Metlifecare include BUPA, Ryman Healthcare and Summerset Holdings.

 History

 Metlifecare was founded and first listed on the NZX in 1994 by NZ businessman Cliff Cook.
 Cook is no longer involved with the company but is now developing other retirement village projects in the UK.

 Metlifecare acquired the Private Life Care assets of Retirement Villages New Zealand Limited and Vision Senior Living Limited in May 2012 as part of a three way merger.
 This grew Metlifecare to a village portfolio of 25 as at December 2015.